W2AlharbiMe/week07day01-Js-Arrowfunc-Iterations/README.md

 The
 [some](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/some)
-method return true if the callback returns `true` for any element of the array.
+method returns true if the callback returns `true` for any element of the array.

 Callbacks passed to `some` should be predicate functions.